 There was no bitrate or PSNR differences between testers and cross-checkers.

 Encoder and Decoder runtime ratios provided by both the testers and cross-checkers are included in the reporting template, to identify if there were significant runtime differences.
-The largest runtime differences were found for TRM (AMT+4x4 NSST), where the tester uses GCC 4.8.3 and SIMD=AVX and the crosschecker uses GCC 6.3.0 and SIMD=SSE42.
+The largest runtime differences were found for TRM (AMT+4x4 NSST), where the tester uses GCC 6.3.0 and SIMD=SSE42and the crosschecker uses GCC 4.8.3 and SIMD=AVX.